VioletTides/VioletDebian/README.md

+# Violet Debian

+Violet Debian is my WIP minimal debian install using dwm!

-## Dotfiles Installation
+## Installation

-To install my debian configs and dependencies, run the following commands:
+Simply open a terminal on a fresh Debian install and run the following commands:

 ```bash
 cd ~